jli2007/TrivialGuessr/README.md

 ## trivialguessr
-the knowledge of little value or importance in the grand picture.
+knowledge of little value or importance in the big picture.